Law reports and legislation

 The Library has many series of law reports (covering England/Wales and other countries), and offers access to the main databases for law reports, Lexis Library and Westlaw-UK.

 Legislation refers to a country's laws, and also the process of creating law.
 In the UK, legislation incorporates:

 For more information on legislation, see Government documents and official publications

 Most references to cases and journal articles use an abbreviation for the title of the law report or journal.
-You will need the full title to check our Library Catalogue to see if we hold that journal or law report.
+You will need the full title to check Search@Library to see if we hold that journal or law report.

 The Cardiff Index to Legal Abbreviations is one of the best online sources for legal abbreviations.